 A third concern is that additional cases found through screening are more likely to have very mild depression.
 Critics note that treatment may not be necessary or even beneficial with mild depression, and could lead to overuse of antidepressants and unnecessary harms associated with them.
-Indeed, studies of antidepressants do show larger beneficial effects in patients with more severe depression than those with mild depression.^{238,239} In fact, an analysis of data submitted to the FDA found that efficacy of second generation antidepressants only met criteria for clinical significance at highest depression severity levels.239 A review of psychological treatments for depression, however, did not find an association between baseline depression severity and effect size, and although within-study results suggested larger effects with greater severity, differences between subgroups were not statistically significant and the pooled effect was statistically significant for those with lower baseline severity.240 Thus, if the only or primary treatment available is antidepressants, this argument has merit.
-If behaviorally-based treatment is available, however, this concern is diminished.
-The U.K.'s National Institute for Health and Care Excellence recommends active monitoring, low-intensity psychosocial interventions, or advice on sleep and anxiety management as initial strategies in persons with newly-identified mild or sub-threshold depression, rather than antidepressants.241
+Indeed, studies of antidepressants do show larger beneficial effects in patients with more severe depression than those with mild depression.
+In fact, an analysis of data submitted to the FDA found that efficacy of second-generation antidepressants only met criteria for clinical significance at the highest depression severity levels.
+A review of psychological treatments for depression, however, did not find an association between baseline depression severity and effect size, and although within-study results suggested larger effects with greater severity, differences between subgroups were not statistically significant and the pooled effect was statistically significant for those with lower baseline severity.
+Thus, if the only or primary treatment available is antidepressants, this argument has merit.
+If behavioral-based treatment is available, however, this concern is diminished.
+The U.K. National Institute for Health and Care Excellence recommends active monitoring, low-intensity psychosocial interventions, or advice on sleep and anxiety management as initial strategies in persons with newly-identified mild or subthreshold depression, rather than antidepressants.

-To examine this further and focus on screen-detected depression, we identified nine RCTs, published between 1997 and 2014 that examined the effectiveness of behaviorally-based and/or pharmacologic treatments for relatively mild depression (sub-threshold depression, subsyndromal depression, minor depression, dysthymia, and major depressive disorder with mild-tomoderate symptoms) in patients who had screened positive for depression in primary care settings.^{204,207,208,212,242-246} Two trials had both medication and behaviorally-based treatment arms.^{244,246} Two other trials examined a stepped-care approach that may have included options for both behaviorally-based and pharmacologic interventions.^{204,207} All but one of these trials excluded participants with current or recent treatment for depression.208 We found limited empirical support for the effectiveness of behavioral interventions in the treatment of mild depression and three of the seven behaviorally-based treatment arms showed a benefit of treatment.
-Both of the treatment arms that tested antidepressants (paroxetine and sertraline) showed a benefit of treatment.^{244,246} Both of the stepped-care approaches, however, did not show group differences in the subgroup of patients with minor depression.^{204,207} Both intervention and control groups showed substantial improvement in the two stepped-care studies, including a large U.S.-based study in older adults.204 This evidence strengthens the concern that there may be limited down-stream benefits for persons with relatively mild depression whose depression is detected through screening.
-This is consistent with a review of psychological therapies, which showed smaller effects in primary care-based trials of screen-detected depression compared with referral-based recruitment.247
+To examine this further and focus on screen-detected depression, we identified nine RCTs published between 1997 and 2014 that examined the effectiveness of behavioral-based, pharmacologic, or both treatments for relatively mild depression (subthreshold depression, subsyndromal depression, minor depression, dysthymia, and major depressive disorder with mild-to-moderate symptoms) in patients who had screened positive for depression in primary care settings. ^{215,218,219,223,254-258} Two trials had both medication and behavioral-based treatment arms. ^{256,258} Two other trials examined a stepped-care approach that may have included options for both behavioral-based and pharmacologic interventions. ^{215,218} All but one of these trials excluded participants with current or recent treatment for depression.
+219 We found limited empirical support for the effectiveness of behavioral interventions in the treatment of mild depression and three of the seven behavioral-based treatment arms showed a benefit of treatment.
+Both of the treatment arms that tested antidepressants (paroxetine and sertraline) showed a benefit of treatment.
+256,258 Both of the stepped-care approaches, however, did not show group differences in the subgroup of patients with minor depression.
+215,218 Both intervention and control groups showed substantial improvement in the two stepped-care studies, including a large U.S.-based study in older adults.215 This evidence strengthens the concern that there may be limited downstream benefits for persons with relatively mild depression whose depression is detected through screening.
+This is consistent with a review of psychological therapies, which showed smaller effects in primary care-based trials of screen-detected depression compared with referral-based recruitment.
+259

 Although simple logic supports the notion that screen-detected depression would be milder, on average, than depression identified through usual clinical care, we found very limited evidence to clarify whether this is the case.
-One collaborative care trial examined PHQ-9 scores in depressed women in an OB-GYN practice who were identified through systematic screening versus usual case-finding and found no differences in depression severity.248
+One collaborative care trial examined PHQ-9 scores in women with depression in an obstetrics/gynecology practice who were identified through systematic screening versus usual case-finding and found no differences in depression severity.260